Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Our approach

 Covering the larger character sets\footnote{There are 143,698 Unicode character codepoints as of v13.0.} in multilingual models commonly results in significant parameter increases in the embedding matrix and softmax, creating a \emph{vocabulary bottleneck}.
-While sampling data by language to balance vocabularies is common for large-scale multilingual systems \citep{fan2021beyond}, sampling may cause common vocabulary to be out-of-vocabulary (OOV) for languages with longer-tail character distributions like Chinese \cite{nllb2022}.\footnote{For example, the NLLB model vocabulary does not include the common characters for `mother' in Chinese, \begin{CJK*}{UTF8}{gbsn} 妈妈\end{CJK*}.} An alternative is byte rather than character-based vocabularies, using the set of only 256 possible bytes for all languages and scripts, which is appealing to combat exploding model parameters.
-We do not compare to bytes as sequence lengths increase by up to $12\times$ compared to characters, determined by the script's Unicode encoding, making optimal batch sizes prohibitively large and slow for our computational resources.
+While sampling data by language to balance vocabularies is common for large-scale multilingual systems \citep{fan2021beyond}, sampling may cause common vocabulary to be out-of-vocabulary (OOV) for languages with longer-tail character distributions like Chinese \cite{nllb2022}.\footnote{For example, the NLLB model vocabulary does not include the common characters in `mother' in Chinese, \begin{CJK*}{UTF8}{gbsn} 妈妈\end{CJK*}.} One alternative is to move to byte-based representations, which combats exploding model parameters by reducing the set of embeddings to 256.
+However, this approach increases sequence lengths up to $12\times$ compared to characters, determined by the script's Unicode encoding, making optimal batch sizes prohibitively large and slow for our computational resources.

-In initial experimentation, we compared the union of subword vocabularies constructed per-language to a jointly-trained subword vocabulary of the same total size.
-Subword vocabularies were created using SentencePiece unigramLM \citep{kudo-2018-subword,kudo-richardson-2018-sentencepiece}.
-Individual vocabularies were of size 5k,\footnote{Based on tuning for the same dataset in \citet{salesky-etal-2021-robust}.} and scaled equivalently for joint vocabularies, e.g. 35k for 7 source languages.
-The two vocabulary constructions did not result in significantly different downstream performances in our balanced or imbalanced data settings, so we present only joint vocabulary results in the main text, since it more easily scales to 59 languages.
-For all models, we use separate 5k English target vocabularies to conduct controlled experiments isolating different source representations.
-Results for both constructions are shown in \autoref{app:subword-vocabs}.
+Rendering text to images bypasses many of the vocabulary challenges posed by multilingual modeling.
+Pixel-based representations have the advantage of no predetermined static vocabularies, no exploding embedding matrix parameters or sequence lengths, and complete parameter sharing across similar word forms at a sub-character level regardless of the underlying Unicode or byte structure.

+Below we present the technical details of our approach and comparisons before proceeding to experimental settings and results.